-Maya is a very special girl and she requires somebody with a lot of time and patience for her.
-Maya has chewing issues with her 2 back paws.
-We do not yet know the exact problem as to why she is chewing on her paws but she will have a full UK vet assessment when she arrives.
-The chewing can range from mild to severe.
+Maya is a very special girl and she requires somebody with a time and patience for her.
+Maya has been having chewing issues with her 2 back paws.
+We do not yet know the exact problem as to why she has been chewing on her paws but we and the vets think that it is a physcological / habitual issue perhaps combined with nerve pain.
+The chewing has ranged from mild to severe.

 One of Maya’s back paws is missing 2 toes however this does not hinder her walking, she is fully mobile.
-She may need to walk in boots long term, we will not know until she is assessed in the UK.
+She may need to walk in boots long term.

 Maya currently wears a collar to help stop her chewing her paws.
-She needs supervision to make sure that she can’t reach her paws until her issues are assessed and resolved in the UK.
-When out on walks she does not need to wear her collar as she will not try to go for her paws then.
-She is not however enjoying walks at the moment as her feet are sore.
+She must wear the collar at all times at the moment.
 When her feet are feeling ok she loves to walk.
-Her mobility is currently up and down depending on how sore her feet are feeling.
+Her walking pace / distance is currently up and down depending on how her feet are feeling.

 Maya is overweight at 24 kilos.
-This is due to her current medication trials and we would look to reduce her weight by at least 4 kilos when she arrives.
+This is due to her current medication trials and we would look to reduce her weight by at least 4 kilos.

 Maya is good with other dogs and has shown signs of being good with children but has not been properly child or cat tested (although when walking past cats on the street while on a lead she has had no issue)

 Maya is not yet spayed due to her paw issues and so she cannot be around any un-neutered male dogs